Temuujin-Munkhtsetseg/knowledge-graph/packages/docs/src/content/docs/mcp/tools.md

 ### index_project

 Creates new or rebuilds the Knowledge Graph index for a project to reflect recent changes.
+The project must be indexed in the Knowledge Graph.
+You can use the `list_projects` tool to get the list of indexed projects.

 Input:

-- `project` (string): The absolute path to the project root directory to index.
+- `project_absolute_path` (string): The absolute path to the project root directory to index.

 Output: An object containing: